 Cherry Hill Seminary's Masters of Divinity Thesis or Project is the avenue by which students demonstrate their individual efforts to master an education in diverse aspects of Pagan scholarship, philosophy, practice, and skilled pastoral counseling.
-This project or thesis demonstrates original thinking on the part of the student and reflects their understanding of the integrated concepts and theories central to the discipline of Pagan pastoral counseling.
-Each student, along with their thesis committee, develops and implements a project or thesis that demonstrates the integration of the principles and practices learned at Cherry Hill Seminary.
+This project or thesis will demonstrate original thinking on the part of the student and reflect her or his understanding of the integrated concepts and theories central to the discipline of their studies.
+Students, along with their Master's committee, develop and implement a project or thesis topic that demonstrates the integration of the principles and practices learned at Cherry Hill Seminary.
+Additional information is given below in the appendices of this handbook.
+All master's students are required to take the core course C5151 Research Design and Methodology, which will also give them valuable guidance for their thesis work.